yohanchatelain/fmriprep/docs/sdc.rst

 Introduction
 ~~~~~~~~~~~~

-:abbr:`SDC (suceptibility-derived distortion correction)` methods usually try to
+:abbr:`SDC (susceptibility-derived distortion correction)` methods usually try to
-make a good estimate of the field inhomoneity map.
+make a good estimate of the field inhomogeneity map.
 The inhomogeneity map is directly related to the displacement of
 a given pixel :math:`(x, y, z)` along the
 :abbr:`PE (phase-encoding)` direction (:math:`d_\text{PE}(x, y, z)`) is